Bep Voskuijl: Early life

 Bep was born in Amsterdam.
-She was one of the eight children of Johannes Voskuijl and Christina Sodenkamp.
+She was the eldest of the eight children of carpenter Johannes Voskuijl and homemaker Christina Sodenkamp.
 When still a teenager, Bep worked as a chambermaid, waitress and shop assistant in order to earn money to support the large Voskuijl family.
 In 1937, Bep enrolled in the Instituut Schoevers, the evening school for girls and women who wanted to learn secretarial work.
 Bep excelled at her courses in German, stenography and accounting.
 Soon after, she was hired by Otto Frank as a secretary for his company, Opekta, based at 263 Prinsengracht, the address which would become the Frank family's hiding place.
 She was eighteen when she started working and was the youngest employee in the office.
 Later, her unemployed father, who had health problems, became the Opekta warehouse supervisor.
+Her colleague, fellow "helper" and friend, Miep Gies recalled after the war: ‘Mr Frank liked her, and so did I. Right away Bep and I were a good team and became friendly,'.

 Bep became close with Otto Frank's wife Edith Holländer and their daughters Margot and Anne.
 She also made friends with Miep Gies and got acquainted with Victor Kugler and Johannes Kleiman, all employees at Opekta who would later become protectors of the people in the Secret Annex.